Back to Blog

 Instead of focusing on being the best RPA IT admins and being the best at running commodity servers with generic software, we instead focused on what our business differentiators are.
 This would free up our time to focus on better value-add business initiatives.

 Thoughtful brings the Program Lead, Process Analyst, Pipeline Analyst, Automation Engineer, and IT team to you on day one.
 No heavy investment to learn a capability.
-Rather, the Thoughtful approach is to identify valuable automation opportunities, design, build, and deploy your digital workers, then host and maintain your digital workers, ensuring value is delivered within 3 - 6 months versus 3 - 6 years.
+Rather, the Thoughtful approach is to identify valuable automation opportunities, design, build, and deploy your bots, then host and maintain your bots, ensuring value is delivered within 3 - 6 months versus 3 - 6 years.

 The Value of Thoughtful